ROBERT S. GABLE

 A few years ago, I cooked-up a different piece of so-called sculpture.
 It was called “Boiled Radio” because the radio was immersed in a non-conductive fluid.
 My assistant, Evan, and I worked diligently in my studio to get a commercially viable version.
 It never happened.
 Here’s Evan at the beginning of the project trying to do the impossible.

-If it doesn’t work, I am preparing myself for the sad impact on my neighbors ▼
+If it doesn’t work, I am preparing myself for the sad impact on the world. ▼

 The illustration is from a long-defunct fundamentalist Christian magazine, The Plain Truth, (Pasadena, CA), Feb/Mr., 1955, Vol XX, No 2, p.3.